sirkingbinx/cardboard/DOCS.md

     using BepInEx;

     [BepInPlugin("modauthor.modname", "Mod Name", "1.0.0")]
-    public class MyMod : BepInPlugin
+    public class MyMod : BaseUnityPlugin
     {
         Harmony thisHarmony;

         void Start() {
-            // The most basic argument is just giving the class it executes from.
+            // Hand it the currently executing BaseUnityPlugin.
 Check overloads for all the ways you can call PatchInstance. thisHarmony = CardboardHarmony.PatchInstance(this);
         }
     }